rogerioribeiromacedo/rogerioribeiromacedo/README.md

 ## :sparkle: Project

 I started a project called "Química na Caixinha" ([@quimicanacaixinha](https://www.instagram.com/quimicanacaixinha/)) on Instagram.
-The idea is to add molecular models created with Blender and technical information about the structure.
+The idea is to add molecular models created with Blender and chemical information about the structure.
 It is still in the development phase.
+At this moment, the project is focused on a Portuguese-speaking public.

 ## :e-mail: Contacts